SepehrSeifi/SepehrSeifi/README.md

 ### Hi there 👋
+- Ph.D.
+Researcher @University of Turku
+- 📊 Unraveling the Mysteries of Data

 <!--
 **SepehrSeifi/SepehrSeifi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.